cooper/wikifier/doc/language.md

 ```

 If the variable contains a block, you can display it using `{@var_name}`.
 This
-syntax works anywhere, not just in places where text formatting is accepted
+syntax works anywhere, not just in places where formatted text is accepted
-like the `[@var_name]` syntax.
+like with the `[@var_name]` syntax.
 So if you have:
 ```
 @my_box: infobox [United States of America] {
     Declaration:    1776;